 7. Take the short hike to ‘Akaka Falls

-The big island has over 100 beaches, and they are all free and open to the public.
+The Big Island has over 100 beaches, all of which are open to the public.
 Here are some of my favorite beaches on the Big Island:

 - Kekaha Kai State Park (just north of the Kona airport)